datacarpentry/stata-economics/_episodes/02-data-quality.md

 questions:
 - "How do I read and write tabular data?"
 - "How can I explore my data?"
+- "How does Stata deal with variable names doesn't like?"
 - "How does Stata handle missing values?"
 objectives:
 - "Read and write data using relative path."